-SUDOERS(5) File Formats Manual SUDOERS(5) limitprivs The default Solaris limit privileges to use when constructing a new a command.
+SUDOERS(5) File Formats Manual SUDOERS(5) If the path created by concatenating iolog_dir and iolog_file already existing I/O log file will be truncated and overwritten unless iolog_j or more Xs. lecture_status_dir The directory in which sudo stores per-user lecture status files.
+One received the lecture, a zero-length file is created in this directory so not lecture the user again.
+This directory should not be cleared whereboots.
+The default is /var/adm/sudo/lectured . that sudo will limitprivs The default Solaris limit privileges to use when constructing a new a command.
 This bounds all privileges of the executing process.
-The privileges may be overridden on a per-command basis in sudoers .
-The only available if sudoers is built on Solaris 10 or higher.
-The default limit mailsub Subject of the mail sent to the mailto user.
+T privileges may be overridden on a per-command basis in sudoers .
+T only available if sudoers is built on Solaris 10 or higher. he default limit mailsub Subject of the mail sent to the mailto user.
 The escape %h will exp name of the machine.
-Default is " SECURITY information for maxseq The maximum sequence number that will be substituted for the "% the I/O log file (see the iolog_dir description above for more inform the value substituted for "% {seq}" is in base 36, maxseq itself show in decimal.
-Values larger than 2176782336 (which corresponds to sequence number "ZZZZZZ") will be silently truncated to 2176782 default value is 2176782336. nation).
-While ald be expressed the base 36 Once the local sequence number reaches the value of maxseq , it wi zero, after which sudoers will truncate and re-use any existing I/O This setting is only supported by version 1.8.7 or higher. noexec_file As of sudo version 1.8.1 this option is no longer supported.
-The particle should now be set in the sudo.conf(5) file. ath to the noexec pam_login_service On systems that use PAM for authentication, this is the service nam- i option is specified.
+Default is " SECURITY information for maxseq The maximum sequence number that will be substituted for the "% the I/O log file (see the iolog_dir description above for more inform the value substituted for "% {seq}" is in base 36, maxseq itself shou in decimal.
+Values larger than 2176782336 (which corresponds to sequence number "ZZZZZZ") will be silently truncated to 2176782 default value is 2176782336. hation).
+While Id be expressed the base 36 Once the local sequence number reaches the value of maxseq , it will zero, after which sudoers will truncate and re-use any existing I/O This setting is only supported by version 1.8.7 or higher. noexec_file As of sudo version 1.8.1 this option is no longer supported.
+The particle should now be set in the sudo.conf(5) file. th to the noexec pam_login_service On systems that use PAM for authentication, this is the service nam- i option is specified.
 The default value is "sudo".
-See the descript pam_service for more information.
+See the description pam_service for more information.
 This setting is only supported by version 1.8.8 or higher. pam_service On systems that use PAM for authentication, the service name spec policy to apply.
-This usually corresponds to an entry in the pam.co in the /etc/pam.d directory.
+This usually corresponds to an entry in the pam.co.

+in the /etc/pam.d directory.
 The default value is "sudo".

-This setting is only supported by version 1.8.8 or higher. passprompt The default prompt to use when asking for a password; can be over option or the SUDO_PROMPT environment variable.
-The following escape sequences are supported: - %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set)
+This setting is only supported by version 1.8.8 or higher.

+passprompt The default prompt to use when asking for a password; can be overridden via the -p option or the SUDO_PROMPT environment variable.
+The following percent ('%') escape sequences are supported:

-- %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privsThe default Solaris privileges to use when constructing a new privilege set for a command.
-This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
-If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
-The default privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher.
+- %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) - %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character